6b6576696e/class-checker/README.md

 ![Screenshot](images/example.png)

 ## Disclaimer
 Educational purposes only.
-Bots violate OAISC standards.
+Usage of botting programs violate OAISC standards.
 I am not responsible for misuse of this program.